 How Yin Yoga can help you combat the winter blues

 One of the main benefits of a yoga practice is its calming influence on the mind as well as the body.
 Asanas (poses) are intended to bring the focus inwards to prepare us for meditation where our busy minds can find some peace.
 Perhaps we simply want to take some quiet time for ourselves after a busy party season; maybe we’re struggling with the long darkness of winter or feeling helpless during a period of change in our lives.
 Whatever is causing you stress and anxiety, yoga will always be a comfort to you.
 Yin yoga will give you the space and time to flood your body with positivity and calm.
-Here are the best asanas to practice to beat the winter blues, from Sampoorna Yoga School with love.
+Here are the best asanas to practice to beat the winter blues, from Sampoorna – Yoga Teacher Training School India with love.
 Stay in each pose for five luxurious minutes…

 1. Child’s pose